psychemedia/island-storynotes/three-little-pigs.md

 ```

 A couple of years later, another naive variant of the tale was submitted to a children's column in the *Hampshire Telegraph*, apparently from a thirteen year old girl from Southsea (Portsmouth) remembering a tale her mother had told her "when she was little girl".
 This variant also involves a fox, but there is some variation in the initial framing of the tale as well as the materials used to build the pigs' houses.
-The resolution of the tale, and the utlimate come-uppance of the fox, is also given something of a new twist.
+The resolution of the tale, and the ultimate come-uppance of the fox, is also given something of a new twist.

 ```{admonition} Dear Grandpa Grimm
 :class: dropdown